In this episode, we discuss the two hemispheres of the human brain and its relevance in the discussion of the impact of trauma.

 - Our hemispheres are both constantly in use and continuously communicating.

 - The ways in which each hemisphere prioritizes and processes information from the environment and within our body has to be constantly categorized and translated in order to make meaning.

 - How we make meaning of our living experience occurs through the connection of the two hemispheres.

 What if one side was unable to communicate with the other?

 - The example of the grand canyon where one of the representatives can’t talk or doesn’t show up to the meeting.
 Both hemispheres have to fill in the details when one is not doing its part.

 - One side then has to make up its own story to make sense of the traumatic event.

-- Information processing systems are focused on the story rather than the emotional affect of the experience.
+- Information processing systems focus on the story rather than the emotional affect of the experience.

-- * Left brain experiences are essentially disconnected from feeling the sensation from the experience in their body.
+- Left brain experiences essentially disconnect from feeling the sensation from the experience in their body.
 “Well, obviously I was sad.”

 What does it mean to consider and integrate both hemispheres in therapy?